Rob Gronkowski Threatened To Retire Rather Than Be Traded Away From The Patriots

 New England Patriots tight end Rob Gronkowski — affectionately known by fans and teammates as simply Gronk — was reportedly so bothered by the prospect of being traded away from his current team that he threatened an early retirement, according to The Bleacher Report.
-Apparently, the Patriots were already embroiled in high-level talks in consideration of trading Gronkowski away for several other top prospects, but were stopped in their tracks when Gronk found out about it and immediately acted to prevent any such possibility.
+Apparently, the Patriots were already embroiled in high-level talks in consideration of trading Gronkowski away for several other top prospects but were stopped in their tracks when Gronk found out about it and immediately acted to prevent any such possibility.

-As Boston.com reports, Gronkowski apparently said that he would not be willing to play for anyone but the Patriots, and that he didn’t want to catch any touchdowns that weren’t being passed along by key quarterback Tom Brady.
+As Boston.com reports, Gronkowski apparently said that he would not be willing to play for anyone but the Patriots and that he didn’t want to catch any touchdowns that weren’t being passed along by key quarterback Tom Brady.
 Boston.com quotes NFL Network analyst Ian Rapoport as reiterating this news, relaying Gronkowski’s apparently firm wishes.

 “What I am told is that Gronkowski stopped those talks and said he would rather step away from the game — would rather retire — than play for anyone else besides the Patriots, besides coach Bill Belichick, besides the quarterback Tom Brady… He said he did not want to catch touchdowns from anyone besides Brady.”